Tereza Fajksová: Media and environmental activism

 Fajksová took part in the Inquirer Read-Along Festival on 26 November 2012, reading the story of "Amansinaya" to nearly one thousand children at the Ninoy Aquino Parks and Wildlife Center in Quezon City.

 She was a guest at the Czech Republic dance show contest, Star Dance with actor David Švehlík on 15 December 2012. and upon returning to the Czech Republic she was welcomed by her community and children in Ivančice and received an honorary award from the mayor of Ivančice.

 In March 2013 she appeared on Czech cooking show VIP Prostřeno where she prepared and cooked a four-course menu of French cuisine.
 Later that month, she crowned her national successor, Monika Leová as Miss Earth Czech Republic 2013.

 On 6 April 2013, Tereza traveled to the island of Réunion in the Indian Ocean, to grace and to serve as a chief judge of Miss Earth Reunion Island 2013 pageant.
 On 9 April 2013, the newly crowned Miss Earth Reunion, Chrystelle Abrantes, Tereza and national director Julie Nauche traveled to Mauritius to support the contestants of Miss Earth Mauritius 2013.
 She met President of Mauritius Kailash Purryag to discuss about environment issues and Led Mauritius' National Day of Mourning lay flowers to honor the dead people in floods and visitation of Sugar Plantation in Port Louis, Mauritius.
 As a celebration of World Earth Day on 22 April, Fajksová and others planted 3,000 seedlings of trees in Jakarta, Indonesia.

+Her daughter Lilien was born in 2019, and her son Sebastien was born in 2021 by her partner Luboš Gregor.